welchbj/tt/docs/development.rst

     python ttasks.py test

-Cross Python version testing is achieved through `tox`_, and the project's CI is run on `Travis CI`_ and `AppVeyor`_.
-To run changes against the reference and style tests, simply invoke ``tox`` from the top-level directory of the project
+Cross Python version testing is achieved through `tox`_.
+To run changes against the reference and style tests, simply invoke ``tox`` from the top-level directory of the project; tox will run the unit tests against Python 2.7, 3.3, 3.4, 3.5, and 3.6 as well as run the source through `Flake8`_.
+Whenever new code is pushed to the repo, this same set of `tox`_ tests is run on `Travis CI`_ (for OSX/Linux builds) and `AppVeyor`_ (for Windows builds).

 Style